vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 differentiate with respect to.
 We can even specify multiple arguments by passing a sequence of integers.

-We can even apply `grad` to a function that already has had `grad` applied to it, obtaining the second derivative:
+We can even apply `grad` to a function that already computes the first derivative, obtaining a function that computes the second derivative:
 ```python
 def fn(x):
     return 2 * x**3